jacobtani/financedata_extractor_tj/README.md

 ### Database

 YFExtractor uses a PostgreSQL database to build the application.
-Ensure you have it running on your machine (please refer to http://www.gotealeaf.com/blog/how-to-install-postgresql-on-a-mac)
+Ensure you have it running on your machine (please refer to: http://www.gotealeaf.com/blog/how-to-install-postgresql-on-a-mac)

 ### Redis